 Choose realistic goals, log your food honestly, and don’t cheat on your exercise.
 No one else cares about these details.
 You are only cheating yourself if you aren’t honest.

-4. Surround yourself with positive people and like minded peers
+4. Surround yourself with positive, like-minded people

 Stay clear of naysayers.
 Migrate towards positive people.
 You deserve support and encouragement on your journey to a healthier you.

-5. There is no such thing as failure in this
+5. There is no such thing as failure

 If you experience a setback, refocus and continue on your way to health.
 Use the setback as a way to learn about yourself.
 Why did it happen?
 What was the trigger?
 How can you prevent it from happening next time?